-0 eps should be conducted for each of 3 cross-sections location along straight riffles or glides, away from deep pool Steps Replicate Cross-sections 2 3 1 Estimate bankfull width.
+The following 5 steps should be conducted for each of 3 cross-sections located in the AA at the approximate mid-points along straight riffles or glides, away from deep pools or meander bends.
+Steps Replicate Cross-sections 2 3 1 Estimate bankfull width.
 This is a critical step requiring familiarity with field indicators of the bankfull contour.
 Estimate or measure the distance between the right and left bankfull contours.
 2: Estimate max. bankfull depth.
 Imagine a level line between the right and left bankfull contours; estimate or measure the height of the line above the thalweg (the deepest part of the channel).
 3: Estimate flood prone depth.
 Double the estimate of maximum bankfull depth from Step 2.
 4: Estimate flood prone width.
 Imagine a level line having a height equal to the flood prone depth from Step 3; note where the line intercepts the right and left banks; estimate or measure the length of this line.
 5: Calculate entrenchment ratio.
 Divide the flood prone width (Step 4) by the bankfull width (Step 1).
-6: Calculate average entrenchment ratio Calculate the average results for Step 5 for all 3 replicate Enter the average result here and use it in Tables 4.15 a, ections.
+6: Calculate average entrenchment ratio.